 Order Protection through Delayed Messaging

-Several financial exchanges have recently introduced messaging delays (e.g., a 350 microsecond delay at IEX and NYSE American) intended to protect ordinary investors from high-frequency traders who exploit stale orders.
-We propose an equilibrium model of this exchange design as a modification of the standard continuous double auction market format.
-The model predicts that a messaging delay will generally improve price efficiency and lower transactions cost but will increase queuing costs.
-Some of the predictions are testable in the field or in a laboratory environment.
+Several financial exchanges recently introduced messaging delays (e.g., the 350 microsecond delay at IEX and NYSE American) to protect ordinary investors from high-frequency traders who exploit stale orders.
+To capture the impact of such delays, we propose a simple parametric model of the continuous double auction market format.
+The model features a discrete price grid and pegged orders, and is solved in closed form.
+It shows how messaging delay can indeed lower transactions costs but typically increases queuing costs.
+Some of the model’s many comparative static predictions are testable in the field and others are testable in a laboratory environment.

-Keywords: Market design, IEX, lab experiments, high-frequency trading, continuous double auction
+Keywords: Market design, high-frequency trading, continuous double auction, IEX, lab experiments

 JEL Classification: C91, D44, D47, D53, G12, G14